enthusiastic-js/form-observer/docs/form-validity-observer/types.md

 }
 ```

 Any `HTMLElement` that can participate in form field validation.
-This includes all of the native form fields, such as [`HTMLInputElement`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLInputElement), [`HTMLSelectElement`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLSelectElement), and [`HTMLTextArea`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLTextAreaElement) element.
+This includes all of the native form fields, such as [`HTMLInputElement`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLInputElement), [`HTMLSelectElement`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLSelectElement), and [`HTMLTextAreaElement`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLTextAreaElement) element.
 It also includes any Web Components that [function as form fields](./guides.md#usage-with-web-components).

 ### Primary Uses

 - The [`scoller`](../form-validity-observer/README.md#form-validity-observer-options-scroller) option for the `FormValidityObserver`
 - The [`ErrorMessage`](#errormessagem-e) type used by the `FormValidityObserver`
-- The `validate` property of the [`ValidationErrors`](#validationerrorsm-e) type
+- The `validate` property of the [`ValidationErrors`](#validationerrorsm-e-r) type

 ## `ErrorMessage<M, E>`